-65) WALL CLIMBING & CARGO NET UNITS
+67) WALL CLIMBING & CARGO NET UNITS

 Creston School has a traverse wall-climbing unit and cargo net in the gym.
 These climbing activities simultaneously develop coordination, strength, flexibility and cardio-vascular fitness.
-Your child will climb under the careful supervision of an adult instructor at all times.
+Your child will always climb under the careful supervision of an adult instructor.
 It is understood that these activities involve some risk of injury, so parents/ guardians are encouraged to stress the importance of following the class rules when discussing these activities at home.

-66) WEB PAGE
+68) WEB PAGE